top of page

 A cyber policy is designed to protect your business when something goes wrong online or through your systems.
 Coverage may include:

-If your computers get locked and hackers demand payment, cyber insurance can help cover the ransom and recovery.
+If your computers are locked and hackers demand payment, cyber insurance can help cover the ransom and recovery costs.

-If customer or employee data is stolen, lost, or exposed, the policy covers legal costs, notifications, and investigation.
+If customer or employee data is stolen, lost, or exposed, the policy covers legal costs, notifications, and investigations.

-If your systems go down due to a cyber event, the policy helps cover lost income.
+If your systems go down due to a cyber event, the policy helps cover lost income during the downtime.

 4. Cybercrime

-This includes scams, invoice fraud, social engineering, and email compromise — all of which are extremely common.
+This includes scams, invoice fraud, social engineering, and email compromise — all of which are extremely common threats.

-A specialised team helps identify the breach, restore your systems, and get you back online.
+A specialized team helps identify the breach, restore your systems, and get you back online quickly.

 How Much Does a Cyberattack Actually Cost?

-A cyber incident for a small business can cost anywhere from:
+The financial impact of a cyber incident for a small business can vary significantly:

 • $5,000 to $30,000 for minor events